-How Many Eggs Can A Goldfish Lay?
+How Many Eggs Do Goldfish Lay?

 Healthy goldfish eggs can have a wide variety of colours ranging from white, yellow to orange.
 They appear small, and they also sometimes look like transparent bubbles.
 Likewise, as a survival strategy, the eggs are also very sticky to help them adhere to the surface of their aquarium plants.